SteveBarnett/WordCamp-2016/deck.md

 ### **Wall walk**

+## Grab a pen and stickies
-## Write at least one thing about FED performance on each poster
+## At least one thing about FED performance for each

 ![](img/posters.jpg)